lokraszewski/hdlco/readme.md

 * The underlaying storage type is vector which requires heap allocation, on embedded platforms I have tested this with FreeRTOS allocator with little issues but it may be easier to operate on buffers that have been pre-allocated.
 * The sessions are blocking the thread they are ran on.
 This is so that the user can implement their own threading based on the OS (bare metal, linux).
 * The sessions are very minial implemenations which worked for my application feel free to fork to adapt to your needs.
+* This project uses conan for packages, there are couple of issues with this.
+To make my travis build work correctly I rebuild all conan dependencies from source.
+Which means if you are using this project in your code it may download and build boost from source.
+This is not ideal, I am currently considering solutions to this problem.

 ## Prerequisites